 If there are issues with the installation – either working within existing construction or obstructions in the earth – Columbia Precast also produces panel vaults that can be assembled in place.
 With more than 140 years of experience in the precast industry, we’ll be able to engineer solutions to infrastructure problems you may encounter.

 Have a large construction project that requires buried infrastructure?
 Contact Columbia Precast Products to see how we can help.
-In addition to vaults, we also produce various manholes, catch basins, wet wells, and more.
+In addition to vaults, we also produce various manholes, catch basins, wet wells, and more custom precast products.
 Use our experience and knowledge to your advantage.